 NUSA PENIDA DAY TRIP

-Another alternative from Bali to Nusa Penida is to book a day trip.
-There is one tour that I can highly recommend which covers all the highlights on a full-day trip from Bali to Nusa Penida.
+Another alternative for visiting Nusa Penida Island is to book a day trip.
+There is one tour that I can highly recommend which covers all the highlights on a full-day trip to Nusa Penida.

 The Nusa Penida Tour is the most top-rated tour with great reviews and thousands of bookings.